Wānanga

-and also "forum" - in the sense of a discussion to arrive at deeper understanding.
+and also "forum" – in the sense of a discussion to arrive at deeper understanding.

+The Education and Training Act 2020 underwent proposed amendments to better recognise the role of wānanga in New Zealand’s tertiary education system.
+These changes focused on providing a new framework for the country’s three current wānanga: Te Wānanga o Aotearoa, Te Wānanga o Raukawa, and Te Whare Wānanga Awanuiārangi.

 The term "Whare Wānanga" is also widely used in the Māori names of New Zealand universities (e.g., Te Whare Wānanga o Waikato/University of Waikato).